 Spinal Fusion for Severe Back Pain

-Spinal fusion may be recommended to treat severe pain resulting from vertebral fracture, scoliosis, spinal stenosis, degenerative disc disease, spondylolisthesis, and similar conditions.
-It is a surgical procedure that provides stability and reduces back pain by joining together two or more bones (vertebrae) in the spine.
+Spinal fusion is a surgical option that may be recommended to treat severe pain from vertebral fracture, scoliosis, spinal stenosis, degenerative disc disease, spondylolisthesis, and similar conditions.
+The surgery provides stability and reduces back pain by permanently joining two or more vertebrae in the spine with the use of bone grafts, metal plates, and rods.
+The procedure mimics the natural healing process of broken bones.

+Prior to the procedure, patients will typically undergo blood tests and imaging, possibly including X-rays, an MRI and a CT scan.
 Several methods of spinal fusion are available, depending on the severity of the patient’s condition, the location of the pain, and the number of vertebrae that need to be fused.
-Most patients remain in the hospital two to four days, depending on the number of vertebrae fused.
+The surgery is performed under general anesthesia, and most patients remain in the hospital two to four days, depending on a number of factors including the number of vertebrae fused.
 Some patients wear braces for spinal support during healing, and outpatient physical therapy may be prescribed to help with pain and inflammation, and to help regain mobility.

-The average recovery time is six to 12 weeks.
-Your spine surgeon will give you specific information related to your particular condition and lifestyle goals, as well as a detailed description of the surgery and instructions on how to make the best recovery.
+The average recovery time is 6 to 12 weeks.
+Your spine surgeon will give you specific information related to your condition and lifestyle goals, as well as a detailed description of the surgery and instructions on how to make the best recovery.

 Artificial Disc Replacement